Attorneys & ProfessionalsView List

 With nearly 20 years of experience advising producers and pipeline operators in Ohio, Gregory Russell serves as the chair of the Ohio Oil and Gas Association’s Environmental Committee and recently stepped down as the chair of the Ohio State Bar Association’s Natural Resources Law Committee.
 A frequent speaker on natural gas industry topics, including environmental, regulatory and natural gas market issues, Mr. Russell was also part of the stakeholder workgroup that developed hydraulic fracturing guidelines used by STRONGER, Inc., and its stakeholder review teams in evaluating state oil and gas environmental regulatory programs.

-Howard Petricoff, with over 20 years in the industry, currently serves as a commissioner on the Ohio Oil and Gas Commission where he hears appeals from decisions of the chief of the Ohio Division of Oil and Gas Resources Management on matters of drilling, spacing and pooling.
+Howard Petricoff, with over 20 years in the industry, recently served as a commissioner on the Ohio Oil and Gas Commission where he heard appeals from decisions of the chief of the Ohio Division of Oil and Gas Resources Management on matters of drilling, spacing and pooling.
 In addition, Mr. Petricoff’s experience is sought for assistance in connection with required infrastructure for storage, pipeline and gas distribution facilities, including obtaining permits from and handling hearings before the Ohio Power Siting Board.